huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 The Space template provides a way to set up different **optional settings** focusing on securing your Argilla Space.

-In order to set up these secrets, you need to go to the Settings tab on your newly created Space and make sure to remember these values for later use.
+To set up these secrets, you can go to the Settings tab on your created Space.
+Make sure to save these values somewhere for later use.

-By default the Argilla Space has two users: `team` and `argilla`.
-The username `team` corresponds to the root user, who can upload datasets and access any workspace on your Argilla Space.
-The username `argilla` corresponds to a normal user, who has access to the `team` workspace and its own workspace called `argilla`.
+The template space has two users: `team` and `argilla`.
+The username `team` corresponds to the root user, who can upload datasets and access any workspace within your Argilla Space.
+The username `argilla` is a normal user with access to the `team` workspace and its own workspace called `argilla`.

-Currently, these user names cannot be configured, but their passwords and API keys to upload, read, update, and delete datasets can be configured.
-The available secrets are following:
+Currently, these user names can't be configured.
+The passwords and API keys to upload, read, update, and delete datasets can be configured using the following secrets:

 - `ARGILLA_API_KEY`: Argilla provides a Python library to interact with the app (read, write, and update data, log model predictions, etc.).
 If you don't set this variable, the library and your app will use the default API key.
 If you want to secure your Space for reading and writing data, we recommend you to set up this variable.
 The API key you choose can be any string of your choice and you can check an online generator if you like.